Arun Ghosh: Mohun Bagan to East Bengal Transfer Story

 The plan worked—almost.
 Arun signed for East Bengal at the IFA headquarters, and the news broke like wildfire.
 When Mohun Bagan officials learned what had happened, they were furious.

 Word quickly spread that Arun Ghosh had been kept at Basusree Cinema Hall.
 In a scene more fitting of a movie than real life, dozens of Mohun Bagan officials and supporters gathered outside the theatre in protest.
 Among them was the legendary Shyamal Manna, a cultural icon and devoted Mohun Bagan supporter.
-Even Arun’s elder brother showed up, pleading from outside, shouting:
+Even Arun's elder brother showed up, pleading from outside, shouting:

 “Arun, come out!
 Father is unwell!”

 The situation was growing tense by the minute.

 Realizing the danger, East Bengal official Sujan Bandopadhyay decided to act quickly.
 In a covert move, they sneaked a sleeping Arun Ghosh out of a backdoor of the cinema hall and rushed him in a car to Naktala, in South Kolkata.
 There, another East Bengal player, Subhashish Guha, gave him shelter at his home.

 Now comes the legal twist.
 At the time, the football transfer rules in India allowed a player 10 days to reverse or change a club signing.
 East Bengal feared that Mohun Bagan would use this clause to snatch Arun back.

 So, the Red and Gold officials made a bold decision: remove Arun Ghosh from Kolkata altogether.

 They planned to fly him to North Bengal the next morning.
 However, as Sujan and his team approached the Dum Dum Airport, they saw several Mohun Bagan officials waiting outside.
 Realizing the danger, Sujan changed course on the fly.
-Instead of entering the airport, he sped away in the opposite direction, with Mohun Bagan’s officials in hot pursuit.
+Instead of entering the airport, he sped away in the opposite direction, with Mohun Bagan's officials in hot pursuit.

-The chase continued past Madhyamgram and Barasat, and it wasn’t until they reached the outskirts of Jagulia that Mohun Bagan’s men finally gave up.
+The chase continued past Madhyamgram and Barasat, and it wasn't until they reached the outskirts of Jagulia that Mohun Bagan's men finally gave up.
 Arun Ghosh was now safely out of their reach.

-Arun Ghosh’s transfer to East Bengal didn’t just strengthen the club’s defense—it sent shockwaves through Kolkata’s football ecosystem.
+Arun Ghosh's transfer to East Bengal didn't just strengthen the club's defense—it sent shockwaves through Kolkata's football ecosystem.
 The emotional betrayal felt by Mohun Bagan, the calculated aggression shown by East Bengal, and the sheer drama of the escape from Basusree—all of it became the stuff of footballing folklore.

 For Arun, the move marked a new chapter.
-He would go on to become a key figure for East Bengal and later even coach the club.
-But the 1960 transfer saga would always remain one of the most unforgettable moments of his career.
+He would go on to become a key figure for East Bengal and later coach the club.